jeremyevans/quinto/README.md

 If you don't provide the password on the command line (which is a good idea for security reasons), it will prompt you to enter one.

+## Setup - Go

+After installing Go, make sure that the repository is placed in
+$GOPATH/src/quinto.
+Then install the dependencies:

+    go get

+You can then install the executable:

+    go install quinto

+The Quinto Go server requires a PostgreSQL backend, which you can initialize
+via:

+    create_db quinto
+    psql < schema.sql quinto

+You may need to set the DATABASE_CONFIG environment variable to a PostgreSQL connection string before starting the server, see https://github.com/bmizerany/pq for details about connection strings.

+You can then run the server:

+    $GOPATH/bin/quinto

 ## Security